 In addition to finding a gum that is sweetened with xylitol, you’ll want to make sure your keto gum does not contain sugar or aspartame of any kind.This means that even if the first ingredient in the gum is xylitol, it’s a good idea to check to make sure no other sneaky ingredients are worked into your gum.
 Your keto gum should contain natural ingredients only, no sugar and no aspartame.

 Top Keto-friendly Chewing Gum Brands

-To save you time, we’ve researched the best keto-friendly chewing gums out there and put together a list to help you replace your old sugar-free stache stat.
+To save you time, we’ve researched the best keto-friendly chewing gums with the lowest net carbs out there and put together a list to help you replace your old sugar-free stache stat.